sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       |-|
       |![image](https://user-images.githubusercontent.com/298017/113527639-2b56c900-958c-11eb-8586-94cf8a334d04.png)|
       ||
-   1. Now you will see the "Thank you for using tSQLt" message.
+   1. You will see the "Thank you for using tSQLt" message.
 (Though, you might have to scroll up.)
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521466-9c37ba00-9567-11eb-8589-98584fde83f1.png)|
       ||
+   1. :warning: To prevent this script from unnecessary exectuion, remove the two dashes ("--") you just added to the build.sql file **and save** it. :warning:

 1. Run the tests.
    1. In the Object Explorer, connect to your SQL Server Instance and click on the **module1demodb** database to highlight it.
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521505-dc973800-9567-11eb-84ab-61e6a7fa93a2.png)|
       ||
-   1. Create a new query window by clicking on the [New Query] button or pressing "Ctrl+N".
+   1. Create a new query window by clicking on the [New Query] button or by pressing "Ctrl+N".
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521524-f6d11600-9567-11eb-9760-4cacc1db7893.png)|